fairlearn/fairlearn/docs/user_guide/assessment.rst

 within more granular categories.
 In the case of demographic parity, we might need to review
 :math:`\E[h(X) \given A=a, D=d] = \E[h(X) \given D=d] \quad \forall a`
-where D represents the feature(s) within X across which members of the groups within A are distributed.
+where :math:`D` represents the feature(s) within :math:`X`` across which
+members of the groups within :math:`A` are distributed.
 Demographic parity would then require that the prediction of the target
 variable is statistically independent of sensitive attributes conditional on D. Simply aggregating outcomes across high-level categories can be misleading when the data can be further disaggregated.
-It's important to review metrics across these more graular categories, if they exist, to verify that disparate outcomes persist across all levels of aggregation.
+It's important to review metrics across these more granular categories, if they exist, to verify that disparate outcomes persist across all levels of aggregation.